Pact-Ai/website/README.md

 ### Biobele TO-DO

-- [ ] Add more documentation to the README.md file, including installation instructions, usage examples, and contribution guidelines.
+- [ ] Add more documentation to the README.md file.
 - [ ] Create a folder for running tests and add test cases to ensure the functionality of the code.